s4m98/CRTP/basic-enumeration/kerberos-authentication.md

 ### The Kerberos authentication flow works like this:

-**1. Authentication Service Request:** The client sends an authentication request encrypted with their password to the KDC.\
-\
-**2. Authentication Service Response:** If the KDC can decrypt the request with the user’s password, the client has proven their identity.
-The KDC then responds with a Ticket-Granting-Ticket (TGT), encrypted with the KDC’s secret key.\
-\
+**Login & Initial Request**
+  User enters username and password.
+  Client sends a request to the Authentication Server (AS) for a Ticket Granting Ticket (TGT).\

+**Authentication Server Response**
+  AS checks credentials against its database.
+  If valid, it sends back an encrypted TGT (using the user’s secret key derived from their password).\

+**Requesting Service Access**
-**3. Ticket-Granting-Ticket Request:** The client presents the TGT back to the KDC requesting access to a destination service.\
+  Client presents the TGT to the Ticket Granting Server (TGS) when it wants to access a service (e.g., mssql,file server, email).\

-\
-**4. Ticket-Granting-Ticket Response:** If the KDC can decrypt the TGT, it proves the client presented a valid TGT, as no other entity knows the KDC’s secret key.
-The KDC responds with a Service Ticket (ST), encrypted with the destination service’s password.\
-\
-**5. Service Ticket Request:** The client passes the ST to the destination service, requesting access.
-If the destination service can decrypt the service ticket, it proves the ticket is valid, as only the KDC and the service itself should possess the service’s password.
+**Service Ticket Issuance**
+  TGS validates the TGT and issues a Service Ticket, encrypted with (krbtgt service account password hash) the service’s secret key.\

+**Accessing the Service**
+  Client presents the Service Ticket to the target server.
+  The server decrypts it using its secret key, verifies authenticity, and grants access.\

+**Mutual Authentication**
+  The server\

 <figure><img src="../assets/kerberos-auth.png" alt=""><figcaption></figcaption></figure>